 "The Icelandic language binds the nation together and is something they steadfastly work to preserve."

 - Settlers arrived in Iceland around 874 from Norway speaking Old Norse—the root of modern Danish, Swedish, Norwegian, and Faroese.
 Due to isolation, Icelandic remained well preserved.
 At the same time, the other Scandinavian languages mixed and evolved into what we know today.

 - When the time comes to name a child, parents must stick to a list of approved first and middle names.
 These are names that conjugate according to Icelandic grammar.
-There are over 1800 options for girls and 1700 for boys.
+There are over .
 Suppose they want to give their child a name that has not been previously used in Iceland?
 In that case, they must send in a request to the Icelandic Naming Committee.

-- November 16th is Icelandic Language Day.
-Or, in Icelandic, Dagur íslenskrar tungu that literally translates as “Day of the Icelandic tongue.”
+- November 16th is I. Or, in Icelandic, Dagur íslenskrar tungu literally translates as "Day of the Icelandic tongue."
 This coincides with the birthday of Jónas Hallgrímsson, one of Iceland's most beloved authors.
 Hallgrímsson created a magazine and wrote poems to support Icelandic independence in the 19th century.
-Annually, an individual who made significant contributions to the language wins the Jónas Hallgrímsson Award on Icelandic Language Day.
+Annually, an individual who contributed significantly to the language wins the Jónas Hallgrímsson Award on Icelandic Language Day.

 - Modern Icelanders can read the manuscripts written in Old Norse between the 10th and the 13th centuries, such as the Eddas and Sagas.
 Try that in Old English!